Roots of Resilience

 Understanding Resilience

 Resilience is the capacity to adapt and respond to challenging situations, while holding ambiguity and uncertainty.
 It is a dynamic, ongoing process that may fluctuate depending on our life experiences, relationships, environment, and cultural contexts.
+At different times, this capacity may feel near or far from reach, expanding or contracting in response to our changing circumstances.

 This is something we are able to cultivate and strengthen throughout our lives, while finding ways to learn and grow when we are navigating change.
-Even though it can be developed, our resilience is affected by many factors, such as genetic predispositions, personality traits, early caregivers relationships, and the life stressors we are exposed to.

-Moreover, a personalised approach is essential in understanding how these factors uniquely impact our resilience.
-Research shows that when we are resilient, we are able to cultivate a more optimistic outlook - such as noticing moments of gratitude or joy - even in the midst of difficulties.
-With a resilient mindset, when we experience emotions such as anger, sadness, or fear, these are generally temporary, instead of persistent.
+A personalised approach is essential in understanding how these influences uniquely affect our resilience and well-being.
+Research shows that when we cultivate resilience, we often develop a more optimistic outlook — noticing moments of gratitude or joy even in the midst of difficulty.
+With a resilient mindset, emotions such as anger, sadness, or fear are generally experienced as temporary, rather than enduring states that define us.

 We are also more likely to approach challenges with a sense of curiosity, rather than withdrawing from them in avoidance.
 This curiosity can facilitate creative problem solving and learning, which reinforces our resilience.